oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 these practices. {{RFC8252}} makes specific recommendations for how to securely implement OAuth clients in native applications, including incorporating additional OAuth extensions where needed.

-This specification, OAuth 2.0 for Browser-Based Applications, addresses the similarities between implementing OAuth clients as native applications and browser-based applications, but also highlights how the security properties of browser-based applications are vastly different than those of native applications.
+This specification, OAuth 2.0 for Browser-Based Applications, highlights how the security properties of browser-based applications are vastly different than those of native applications, as well as addresses the similarities between implementing OAuth clients as native applications and browser-based applications.
 This document is primarily focused on OAuth, except where OpenID Connect provides additional considerations.

-Many of these recommendations are derived from the OAuth 2.0 Security Best Current Practice
+Many of these recommendations are derived from the Best Current Practice for OAuth 2.0 Security
-{{RFC9700}} and browser-based applications are expected to follow those recommendations as well.
+{{RFC9700}}, as browser-based applications are expected to follow those recommendations as well.
 This document expands on and further restricts various recommendations given in {{RFC9700}}.